pilars-protocols/pilars/src/index.md

 ## Overview

-This document sets out protocols for the design and implementation of sustainable [Archival Repository] services to achieve “CAREful FAIRness”; i.e. to support the CARE  @carrollCAREPrinciplesIndigenous2020a and FAIR @wilkinsonFAIRGuidingPrinciples2016 principles.
+This document sets out protocols for the design and implementation of sustainable [Archival Repository] services to achieve “CAREful FAIRness”; i.e. to support the CARE  (@carrollCAREPrinciplesIndigenous2020a) and FAIR (@wilkinsonFAIRGuidingPrinciples2016 principles).

 PILAR aims to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:

--  supporting research that follows the FAIR @wilkinsonFAIRGuidingPrinciples2016 principles in any discipline, and
+-  supporting research that follows the FAIR (@wilkinsonFAIRGuidingPrinciples2016) principles in any discipline, and

 -  archiving cultural-heritage.

-These protocols are designed to work alongside the [CARE] principles @carrollCAREPrinciplesIndigenous2020a which operate at a governance level and the Reference Model for an Open Archival Information System (OAIS) @OAISReferenceModel model.
+These protocols are designed to work alongside the [CARE] principles (@carrollCAREPrinciplesIndigenous2020a)) which operate at a governance level and the Reference Model for an Open Archival Information System (OAIS) (@OAISReferenceModel model.)

 The high-level aims of these PILAR protocols are to: